officialXGalaxy/XGalaxy/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the tankd tests manually, launch `src/test/test_tank`.
+To run the xgalaxyd tests manually, launch `src/test/test_xgalaxy`.

-To add more tankd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more xgalaxyd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the tank-qt tests manually, launch `src/qt/test/test_tank-qt`
+To run the xgalaxy-qt tests manually, launch `src/qt/test/test_xgalaxy-qt`

-To add more tank-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more xgalaxy-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.